 Complaining on behalf of someone else

-We keep strictly to the rules of medical confidentiality (a separate leaflet giving more detail on confidentiality is available on request).
-If you are not the patient but are complaining on their behalf, you must have the permission to do so.
+We keep strictly to the rules of medical confidentiality.
+If you are not the patient but are complaining on their behalf, you must have their permission to do so.
 The patient must provide signed consent, unless they are incapable (due to illness or infirmity) of doing so.
-Please ask for a Third Party Consent Form from reception.
+Please ask for a Third Party Consent Form from reception or download using the link below.

 What we will do